IonelPopJara/tetris-shooter/README.md

 # Tetris-Shooter

-This project was made for the Mix and Game Jam 2020
+This project was made in 48 hours for the Mix and Game Jam 2020

+## Screnshots